Worries grow about Indonesian sub's crew as oxygen dwindles

 Indonesia, the world’s largest archipelago nation with more than 17,000 islands, has faced growing challenges to its maritime claims in recent years, including numerous incidents involving Chinese vessels near the Natuna islands.

-Associated Press writers Hyung-in Kim in Seoul, South Korea, and Robert Burns in Washington contributed to this report.
+Associated Press writers Hyung-in Kim in Seoul, South Korea, Rod McGuirk in Canberra, Australia and Robert Burns in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.